“I’ve had it with this crap! I want to start my dream business.”

-Now that I’m celebrating my second year in business – while still contributing to our family wealth – I thought that it may be useful for me to share what I’ve learned over the past two years.
+Now that I’m celebrating my fourth year in business – while still contributing to our family wealth – I thought that it may be useful for me to share what I’ve learned over the past few years as an entrepreneur.
 After reflecting on it, I’ve arrived at 7 key questions which you need to ask yourself before taking the plunge.

 These questions are important considerations for anyone keen to pursue an entrepreneurial life – be it as a freelancer, solopreneur, or founder of a sizable start-up (complete with staff and assets).